7hacker/data-structures-algorithms-in-python/README.md

 regExMatcher.py : Build a regex Matcher for . (dot matches any single char) and * (asterix matches zero or more of the preceeding char).
 Given a string and a pattern(that contains dot and ansterix), output True or False if the string matches the pattern.
 Example : c*a*b matches aab and .* matches ab

+reverse_wordsSentence.py : given a sentence like this: "Coding for Interviews contains too many gifs."
+Returns the sentence with the order of the words reversed, like so: "gifs. many too contains Interviews for Coding" The catch was: your function should use O(1) space.

 revKlist.py : given a linked list and a value K, generate a linked list such that upto K elements are reversed. example for input 1,2,3,4,5,6,7,8 and k=5 the output list is: 5,4,3,2,1,8,7,6

 robber.py : What houses must a robber steal from, to get max value, if houses are indicated by value and adjacent houses cannot be stolen